-- 7.472 In addition to the standard DRS reply requirements, a reply to an application for a claims assessment, including for exemption from assessment, must also include: - 7.472.1 the response of the party, including details of the best endeavours that the parties have used to attempt to settle the claim before referring it for assessment, including for exemption from assessment, identified in the claims assessment application, and - 7.472.2 the response of the party to the issues in dispute between the parties identified in the claims assessment application. - 7.473 DRS may proceed to make a decision in the absence of a reply to an application for a claims assessment, including for exemption from assessment, if the reply does not comply with clause 7.472 above.
+- 7.468 In addition to the standard DRS reply requirements, a reply to an application for a claims assessment, must also include: - 7.468.1 the response of the party, including details of the best endeavours that the parties have used to attempt to settle the claim before referring it for assessment, identified in the claims assessment application, and - 7.468.2 the response of the party to the issues in dispute between the parties identified in the claims assessment application. - 7.469 DRS may proceed to make a decision in the absence of a reply to an application for a claims assessment, including for exemption from assessment, if the reply does not comply with clause 7.468 (above).